nvidia-holoscan/holohub/applications/nvidia_nim/nvidia_nim_chat/README.md

 ## Connecting with Locally Hosted NIMs

 To use a locally hosted NIM, first download and start the NIM.
-Then configure the `host` parameter in the `nvidia_nim.yaml` configuration file to point to your local NIM instance.
+Then configure the `base_url` parameter in the `nvidia_nim.yaml` configuration file to point to your local NIM instance.

-For example:
+The following example shows a NIM running locally and serving its APIs and the `meta-llama3-8b-instruct` model from `http://0.0.0.0:8000/v1`.

 ```bash
 nim: